- Ph.D. candidacy in History and Sociology of Science, University of Pennsylvania.

 2012 Cyberculture, University of Pennsylvania.
 Spring.
 2011 Science, Technology, and War, University of Pennsylvania.
 Spring.
 2010 Emergence of Modern Science, University of Pennsylvania.
 Fall.
 2005 Genesis: Myth, Saga, and Novella, Oberlin College.
 Fall.

-- Graduate Fellow for Teaching Excellence and Summer Humanities Mentor, University of Pennsylvania Center for Teaching and Learning.
+- Graduate Fellow for Teaching Excellence and Summer Humanities Mentor, University of Pennsylvania.
 2014–2015.
-Facilitated pedagogy workshops for graduate students and conducted teaching observations.
+Facilitated pedagogy workshops, conducted teaching observations, and consulted on syllabus development.

 - Writing Associate, Oberlin College.
 2005–2007.
 Tutored students on writing and related skills.